-All of the main geometric elements that comprise Leonardo’s drawing are present here: the square, the circle, the line, and the pentagon (represented by the transmission towers).
-In the text, Ulinich provides a subtle hint that the towers represent animate beings, when she draws the reader’s attention to the idea that the transmission towers stand on what might be viewed as legs: “The towers that had looked so elegant from a distance turned out to have elephant legs of riveted steel” (Ulinich 2007, 44).
-Further on in the text, Ulinich transposes –twice – a square inside a (half) circle when Sasha describes seeing and entering Katia’s home, which is one of the barrels: Sasha sees a door in of the end of a barrel and, upon entering, wonders “Did she expect the room to become square, to suddenly expand into another dimension?
-It must have been the furniture, the way it fit into the cylinder” (Ulinich 2007, 45).
-Throughout the entire novel, Ulinich will continue to write about these same geometric elements, surely inspired by the Vitruvian man, and to incorporate them into the subsequent illustrations.
+As indicated by the underlined terms in the illustration description, all of the main geometric elements that comprise Leonardo’s drawing are present here: the square, the circle, the line, and the pentagon (represented by the transmission towers).
+In the text, Ulinich provides a subtle hint that the towers symbolize animate beings when she refers to the towers’ vertical beams as legs: “The towers that had looked so elegant from a distance turned out to have elephant legs of riveted steel” (Ulinich 2007, 44).
+Further on in the text, Ulinich twice transposes a square inside a (half) circle when Sasha describes seeing and entering Katia’s home, which is one of the barrels.
+Sasha sees a door in one end of a barrel and, upon entering, wonders, “Did she expect the room to become square, to suddenly expand into another dimension?
+It must have been the furniture, the way it fits into the cylinder” (Ulinich 2007, 45).
+Throughout the novel, Ulinich continues to incorporate these same geometric elements both in the text and the illustrations.

-Since Part One of Petropolis is set in 1992 Post-Soviet Russia, throughout this section of the novel Ulinich frequently incorporates transliterated and italicized Russian words, the most common one being detka (little one), which is what she was called by her mother.
+Since Part I of Petropolis is set in 1992 post-Soviet Russia, this section of the novel is replete with transliterated and italicized Russian words, the most common one being detka (little one), which is what Sasha was called by her mother.
 Many of the other words similarly reflect the world of a child in her native childhood home, such as lapochka (sweetheart), Babushka (Grandma), Babulya (Granny), and Tetya (Aunt).
-Yet other words reflect the difficulties and peculiarities of Soviet life, such as pokoinik (the deceased), idiotka (idiot), nomenklatura (nomenclature), subbotnik (Communist Saturday worker), samizdat (clandestine form of self-publishing) and voenkomat (military commissariat).
-Wierbicka explains that “key words” are “particularly important and revealing in a given culture,” are “used in a particular semantic domain (emotions, moral judgments...),” and express “attitudes, values, and expectations.”
-(Wierbicka, 1997, 15-17) While Ulinich often provides some context behind these Russian words, she does not in general directly translate them, so, for readers unfamiliar with Russian, which would be the majority of Ulinich’s readers, the reading experience would feel “foreign.”
+Yet, other words reflect the difficulties and peculiarities of Soviet life, such as pokoinik (the deceased), idiotka (idiot), nomenklatura (nomenclature), subbotnik (Saturday worker in communist parlance), samizdat (clandestine form of self-publishing) and voenkomat (military commissariat).
+Wierbicka explains that key words are “particularly important and revealing in a given culture” when they are “used in a particular semantic domain (emotions, moral judgments...)” and express “attitudes, values, and expectations.”
+(Wierbicka, 1997, 15–17) While Ulinich often provides some of the context behind these Russian words, she rarely translates them directly; as a result, for readers unfamiliar with Russian, which would be the majority of Ulinich’s readers, the reading experience likely feels “foreign.”

-Second Petropolis illustration: Unlike the previous image, this one is not supposed to be handmade.
+Illustration 2: Unlike the previous image, this one is not supposed to be hand-drawn.
 Centered in the upper half of the page is a square with rounded corners, inside of which is a human figure bent over in a seat (creating a circle with their body), their hands protecting their neck.
 An arrow points to the placement of the hands, which are the only part of the figure that is dark.
 Just below this square image are the words “Part Two” in typed English.
-Along the entire bottom of the page is the top of a drawing of the roofs of two houses, the tops of five palm trees and four street lights.
-On the roof on the house on the left is a small square chimney, on the roof of the house on the right is a circular turbine exhaust vent.
-The streetlights are long thin pole arms reaching upward at what could be a ~30-degree angle off the main pole.
-There are also two parallel barely visible lines of cable connecting the streetlamps.
+Along the entire bottom of the page is the top of a drawing of the roofs of two houses, the tops of five palm trees, and four street lights.
+On the roof of the house on the left is a small square chimney; on the roof of the house on the right is a circular turbine exhaust vent.
+The streetlights are long, thin pole arms reaching upward at what could be a ~30-degree angle off the main pole.
+There are also two parallel, barely visible lines of cable connecting the streetlamps.